altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 # ERRORS
 {
 mn:M
+}
+{
-~From the outside there was no damage to the police station~ ~Everything looked fine~
+~From the outside there was no damage to the police station.
+Everything looked fine~
 *Martha strolled in*
-~She noticed the wet floor first, then everyone's demeanor~ ~It didn't take long to spot the burn marks~
+~She noticed the wet floor first, then everyone's demeanor.
+It didn't take long to spot the burn marks.
-~They covered a small door down the hallway to the right~ *Walking up to the front desk she asked*
+They covered a small door down the hallway to the right~ *Walking up to the front desk she asked*
 "M::What happened here?"
 "PO::Fire."